The early days of ICOs are even more speculative than the dot-com bubble

 That transparency may come from a shakeout in the market.
 Morehead said that there are probably a single-digit number of cryptocurrencies that will be successful.
 On top of those currencies, however, will be any number of companies that use the tokens to build their own products and services.

 In the interim, funds like Morehead’s sound more like a monastery or a library than a venture capital firm.
-“Five of us are reading white-papers all day and meeting developers,” he said.
+“Five of us are reading whitepapers all day and meeting developers,” he said.
 “There’s just so much happening right now.”

 For his part, one of the chief architects of the current blockchain boom — Ethereum creator Vitalik Buterin — is much less interested in the cryptocurrencies his token has wrought.